ad-laurentius/proofreading/README.md

 # proofreading

+# What is this?
 This repository contains my work proofreading classic works of Catholicism (particularly those written by St Francis de Sales).

+# How can I help?
 Please feel free to report errors using an *Issue* or collaborate using a *Pull request*.

-As for methodology, I intend to follow the standard Distributed Proofreaders guidelines.
-Please report deviations from that standard as an *Issue*.
+# Methodology
+As for methodology, I intend to follow the standard Distributed Proofreaders guidelines as much as I can, even though the chances of my work being transferred to Distributed Proofreaders is very small.
+Because I am likely to do much of the work on my own, I will only follow certain rules in so far as they are convenient to my own usage.

+# What will be end product be like?
+I won't correct any apparent misspellings but will correct printing/formatting errors if they are very evident.
+No parts of the text will be changed to avoid rendering the Imprimatur void.

+I intend to produce for every work the following files:

+- workname_plaintext: This will contain the works in plaintext (without any markup).
+- workname.md: This will contain the work formatted using markdown.
+- workname.epub: This will contain the work formatted using markdown and converted to epub.

+Please feel free to send me a copy of any reformatted/re-typeset so that I can add it here, but don't feel you have to.

 # Licensing

 All the work I perform is released into the public domain using the Unlicense.
-I make no copyright claims whatsoever on any work made by other people.
+I make no copyright claims whatsoever on my work, or any work made by other people.
 Scans produced by Google seem to be encumbered with a "non-commercial" clause that unfortunately I am not allowed to remove.

 # List of works: